simonprickett/iss-tracker/README.md

 I did a live stream about this project: [Watch it here](https://www.youtube.com/watch?v=zSsMsijupz0) and don't forget to subscribe and get notified whenever I'm live.
 Thanks!

+There's also a CircuitPython project by Aaron Pendley that's inspired by this and does some things better than my version.
+It runs on the Adafruit MagTag, see pictures of it and check out the source code [here](https://github.com/apendley/magtag-iss-tracker).

 ## Back End Cloud Function

 TODO